 In 2024, much like the previous year, the dominance of select mega-cap "tech" stocks continues to shape the returns of the major market indices.
-These market darlings of the last decade, 'The Magnificent Seven' (Apple, Microsoft, Alphabet, Amazon, NVDIA, Meta and Tesla), have emerged as a central focal point within the realm of passive investments, commanding a significantly larger concentration in equity portfolios.
+These market darlings of the last decade, 'The Magnificent Seven' (Apple, Microsoft, Alphabet, Amazon, Nvidia, Meta and Tesla), have emerged as a central focal point within the realm of passive investments, commanding a significantly larger concentration in equity portfolios.
+As of September 30, the 'Magnificent 7' contributed over 1,000 basis points - roughly 46% of the total return for the S&P 500.